HRM Magazine

 Cardholders May Be Protected

-Simply knowing that the person is a cardholder is not enough reason to take action, she says.
-“Even if you have chosen to take a zero-tolerance position, you can’t fire this person because you know he or she is a cardholder and presumably using medical marijuana,” she says.
-“If you’re going to take any action, I would advise against disciplining or firing the person unless you have a positive test showing the use of marijuana.”
+Simply knowing that a person is a cardholder does not justify taking action, she explains.
+“Even if you enforce a zero-tolerance policy, you cannot fire someone just for holding a medical marijuana card and presumably using marijuana,” she says.
+“If you plan to take action, I advise against disciplining or firing unless a positive test confirms marijuana use.”

-Arizona is an example of a state that included substantial protection for card holders in its statute, notes Amanda Wingfield Goldman, JD, an attorney with the law firm of Coats Rose in New Orleans.
-The law includes provisions that prohibit employers from taking adverse action, such as firing cardholders based on that employee’s status as a cardholder, or even a positive drug test, unless the employee appears impaired during work hours.
+Arizona provides strong legal protections for cardholders, notes Amanda Wingfield Goldman, JD, an attorney at Coats Rose in New Orleans.
+The law prohibits employers from firing cardholders based solely on their status or a positive drug test.
+Employers can take action only if the employee appears impaired during work hours.

-The original statute left employers with no way to define impairment, so the law was revised to define impairment as evidence of negligence, carelessness, decreased coordination or dexterity, slowed or slurred speech, glassy or bloodshot eyes, and detectable odor of marijuana.
-The revision also gave employers protection to take adverse action in a good faith belief that the employee was impaired or using drugs during workplace hours.
+The original statute did not define impairment, making enforcement difficult.
+Lawmakers later revised the law to define impairment as signs of negligence, carelessness, reduced coordination or dexterity, slowed or slurred speech, glassy or bloodshot eyes, and a detectable odor of marijuana.

 Understand How Drug is Used

-“An employee battling a disease as awful as cancer can do a nonpsychoactive during the day, and at nighttime use the THC-dominant product to attack the disease at night,” Malanca says.
+“An employee battling a disease as severe as cancer can use a nonpsychoactive product during the day,” Malanca says.
+“At night, they can take a THC-dominant product to help fight the disease.”

-The legal use of recreational marijuana also can be managed in the workplace, just as with any other legal substance that can impair performance, Malanca says.
+Employers can also manage the legal use of recreational marijuana in the workplace, just as they do with other substances that impair performance, Malanca says.

 Consider Forms of Medical Use

-The same issue applies if patients need to use the substance while admitted.
+The same issue arises when patients require marijuana while admitted.

-“In that case, you’re going to have to look at what’s practical and safe in terms of the workplace,” he says.
-“Smoking marijuana wouldn’t make any sense in a hospital setting, vaporizing is questionable, and even edibles are probably questionable.”
+“In that case, you must consider what is practical and safe in the workplace,” Kimball says.
+“Smoking marijuana in a hospital setting makes no sense.
+Vaporizing is questionable, and even edibles may not be appropriate.”

-Kimball expects the acceptance of medical and recreational marijuana use to continue growing, so he says healthcare risk managers should expect to confront these issues soon, even if they don’t have to immediately.
+Kimball expects acceptance of medical and recreational marijuana to continue growing.
+He advises healthcare risk managers to prepare for these challenges, even if they are not yet immediate concerns.

-One potential avenue of litigation is the Americans with Disabilities Act (ADA), in which the definition of disabilities is very broad, says Amanda Wingfield Goldman, JD, an attorney with the law firm of Coats Rose in New Orleans.
+One potential legal issue involves the Americans with Disabilities Act (ADA), which broadly defines disabilities, says Amanda Wingfield Goldman, JD, an attorney at Coats Rose in New Orleans.

-“If you take a medication to alleviate any sort of problem you have, a lot of people could argue that’s medication for a disability,” she says.
+“If you take medication to manage a health issue, many could argue that it qualifies as treatment for a disability,” she says.

-“It is not farfetched to think of an employee bringing an ADA case against the employer for interfering with disability-related treatment and not making accommodations.”
+“It is not unrealistic to expect an employee to file an ADA lawsuit against an employer for interfering with disability-related treatment and failing to provide accommodations.”

 Most Employers Ban Marijuana Entirely